 The Pantry officially opened its doors in May 2007.
 Since then, the now student operated Food Pantry has increased significantly to meet the demands of students for emergency food services and address food insecurity issues on and off campus.
 In addition to meeting immediate needs, the Food Pantry works to address systemic issues around food access by taking an intersectional and holistic approach to operations, consultation, and engagement.

 Currently, the Food Pantry serves over 350+ students in a week, and over 800 individuals benefit overall.
 These individuals include other household members such as family, roommates, partners, or friends that items are shared with.

 The Food Pantry offers non-perishable items such as canned soup and vegetables, in addition to frozen items such as meat and prepared meals.
 Dependent upon the season and donations, fresh items, such as vegetables and herbs from the People’s Garden are available.

-Where to find us
+Where to Find Us

 Our new temporary home from July 2020 until further notice, is located on the Main Campus in The Globe, International Student Lounge, main floor.
 We offer the same confidential environment in a larger and better equipped area to serve your food needs.

-How to access food
+How to Access Food

-The Food Pantry feeds over 40 students a week and relies on donations from Harvest Algoma (part of the United Way) and at large community members to continue operations.
+The Food Pantry feeds over 350+ students a week and relies on donations from Harvest Algoma (part of the United Way) and at large community members to continue operations.
 Annual drives to collect donations include campus wide events, such as the Algoma U Trick or Treat, open to the Sault Ste. community.
 The Food Pantry runs various fundraising campaigns throughout the year and is always looking to develop more capacity and connections with community members.